Ummukulsum/long-distance-analysis/README.md

 ## Overview

-This project performs a structured longitudinal analysis of a high-stability, long-distance relationship system.
+This project performs a structured longitudinal analysis of the high-stability, long-distance relationship between Nadeem and Kulsum.

 Time Span:
 September 17, 2024 – Present